-hak+mun /km/ Dep IDENT(NAS)
+hak+mun /km/ DEP IDENT(NAS)

 /.hak.mun./ !

-🖙 /.haŋ.mun./
+/.haŋ.mun./

-/.ha.kui.mun./ !
+/.ha.kw.mun./ !

-Tableau (23) expresses the idea that /km/ is an inviolable constraint of Korean, and that inserting a non-underlying vowel in production (violating DEP; McCarthy & Prince 1995) is worse than changing the value of the nasality feature.
+Tableau (23) expresses the idea that \/km/ is an inviolable constraint of Korean, and that inserting a non-underlying vowel in production (violating DEP; McCarthy and Prince 1995) is worse than changing the value of the nasality feature.

 I have thus given an account of an apparent perception-production difference fully in terms of the three levels and the native processing model of Boersma (1998 et seq.), without having to take recourse to any devices specific to foreign-language perception or loanword phonology.
-This is strikingly different from later accounts of phonological perception in loanword phonology (Kenstowicz 2001, Broselow 2003, Yip 2006), all of which work within a two-level model of phonology and therefore have to posit different faithfulness constraints (or different rankings) in production than in perception; here as well we could say (with Kenstowicz, Broselow and Yip) that in perception the identity constraint outranks the anti-insertion constraint whereas in production the anti-insertion constraint outranks the identity constraint; however, cue constraints are fundamentally different from faithfulness constraints, and both types of constraints are needed anyway to account for native phonological processing, so this comparison cannot really be made.
-Specifically, the low ranking of /u/[] can be explained by the fact that in a noisy environment not all possible auditory cues will always be present, so that listeners have learned to freely hypothesize features and segments for which there is no positive auditory evidence; no such mechanism is available for the ranking of DEP (Boersma 2007a: 2021).
+This is strikingly different from later accounts of phonological perception in loanword phonology (Kenstowicz 2001, Broselow 2004, Yip 2006), all of which work within a two-level model of phonology and therefore have to posit different faithfulness constraints (or different rankings) in production than in perception.
+Here as well we could say (with Kenstowicz, Broselow and Yip) that in perception the identity constraint outranks the anti-insertion constraint whereas in production the anti-insertion constraint outranks the identity constraint.
+However, in the three-level model the former anti-insertion constraint is a cue constraint whereas the latter anti-insertion constraint is a faithfulness constraint, and both types of constraints are independently needed to account for native phonological processing.
+The two types are fundamentally different, and each type comes with its own causes for being ranked high or low.
+Specifically, the low ranking of \/w/[] can be explained by the fact that in a noisy environment not all possible auditory cues will always be present, so that listeners have learned to freely hypothesize features and segments for which there is no positive auditory evidence, whereas no such causation mechanism is available for the ranking of DEP (Boersma 2007a: 2021).

 We have seen that perception and production do not undergo the same phonological process (as Kabak and Idsardi indeed found), but they do undergo the influence of the same phonological constraint.
-Here I have thus reconciled one of the phonology-versus-perception debates.
-For related examples of the interaction of structural and cue constraints in loanword adaptation, see Boersma & Hamann (2007c).
+By using the decision mechanism of OT, in which a single constraint can cause different processes, I have thus reconciled one of the phonology-versus-perception debates.
+For related examples of the interaction of structural and cue constraints in loanword adaptation, see Boersma and Hamann (to appear).

-5.5 Arbitrary relations between auditory and surface forms
+5.5.
+Arbitrary relations between auditory and surface forms

 The cue constraints in (16) to (21) look a bit like faithfulness constraints, e.g. "if there are nasality and vowel cues in the input, the output must have nasality linked to a vowel".
 Such simplifying formulations disguise what is really going on, namely a partly arbitrary relation between auditory input and phonological output.
 The arbitrariness becomes especially visible if we consider cases of cue integration.
-Tableaus (24) and (25), from Escudero & Boersma (2004), give examples of the integration of auditory vowel height (first formant, F1) and auditory duration into the single contrast between the English vowels /i/ and /I/.
+Tableaus (24) and (25), from Escudero and Boersma (2004), give examples of the integration of auditory vowel height (first formant, F1) and auditory duration into the single contrast between the English vowels /i/ and /ɪ/.